 The EU-AITF grant is being used for the following:

-- Financial support for drilling of exploration wells at the most promising geothermal prospects to assist developers secure finance for subsequent exploration or appraisal wells.
+- Financial support for drilling of exploration wells (40% for three boreholes) at the most promising geothermal prospects to assist developers secure finance for subsequent exploration or appraisal wells.

-- Development of regional geothermal database of prospects in the region.
+- Providing information regarding geothermal prospects in the region.

 - Pre-application training workshops for developers.

 - Support to AUC for management of the project.
-The first call for proposal was launched in October 2012, the 4th Application round started in June 2016.
+The 1st call for proposal was launched in October 2012, the 5th Application round was procured in 2018.